TaraBlackburn/surface_drinking_water/README.md

 # Development
 - chronic water pollution from housing developments
 - permenant forest loss
-- This is the most severe beacuse it
+- This is the most severe beacuse it is choronic, meaning the pollution is going to continue until the development is gone.

 ## Hypothesis Testing